-"OEH Guidelines 2010" means the current OEH Aboriginal Cultural Heritage Consultation Requirements for Proponents (2010) or such other guidelines or regulations issued by the OEH that may take their place.
+"DECCW Guidelines" means the DECCW draft Interim Community Consultation Requirements for Applicants (2005) or such other guidelines or regulations issued by the DECCW that may take their place.

 "Development" means the Cobaki Lakes Development to which this CHMP applies

 "Development Area" means the area detailed in Appendix 1 and referred to in the Recitals on which Construction and associated works are taking place.